 The following Guidelines apply to all Religious Studies graduate students, with specific Area of Study requirements posted on the department website.
-Successful students will maintain good communication with their advisor and committees, as well as with our Staff Graduate Program Advisor (contact information available at religion.ucsb.edu/people/staff and hasc.hfa.ucsb.edu/people) and Prof. David Walker, Director of Graduate Studies, HSSB 3086, davidwalker@ucsb.edu.
-The Graduate Student/Faculty Liaison for 2021-2022, Patrick Lambelet (pglambelet@ucsb.edu) is an essential advocate for student concerns and issues.
+Successful students will maintain good communication with their advisor and committees, as well as with Andrea Johnson, our Staff Graduate Program Advisor (ajjohnson@ucsb.edu) and Prof. David Walker, Director of Graduate Studies (davidwalker@ucsb.edu).
+The Graduate Student/Faculty Liaison for 2022-2023, Laura Snell (laurasnell@ucsb.edu) is an essential advocate for student concerns and issues.